Blog

 Infancy

 Social interaction is closely related to emotional development in infancy.
-Your baby’s primary connections to the outside world at this age are through you – his primary caregivers!
-Specifically, the individuals in an infant’s home who are caring for them, providing their food, water, and shelter, and interacting with them daily are the people who are meeting these socialization needs between birth and twelve months of age.
-Babies will develop trust and love for their caregivers because they are given adequate love and nurturing from their environment or they will develop mistrust and indifference for people and the world because they aren’t given those resources.
-During this stage, healthy social growth is all about attachment and bonding with parent and child.
+At this age, your babyâs primary connections to the outside world are through you, their primary caregivers.
+The individuals in an infantâs home who care for them, provide food, water, and shelter, and interact daily meet these socialization needs between birth and twelve months.
+When given adequate nurturing, babies will develop trust and love for their caregivers or develop mistrust and indifference if not.
+During this stage, healthy social growth is about attachment and bonding between parent and child.

 Early Childhood

-While an infant’s primary need for social connections is met through bonding and connecting with primary caregivers, young children begin to create social relationships outside of their families.
-Interacting with other children their age (whether this is through daycare, preschool, Sunday school classes, or other events), help children mature in their ability to interact with one another socially.
+Infantsâ need for social connections is met through bonding with primary caregivers.
+However, young children begin to create relationships outside their families.
+Interacting with peers through daycare, preschool, play groups, or other events helps children mature their social interaction skills.

-A common phrase among child therapists is, “Adults Talk, Kids Play.”
-In a nutshell, children are not always able to articulate their thoughts, feelings, and experiences, but they are able to express them through play!
-Play is a powerful tool for learning, engagement, and growth.
+A common phrase among child therapists is, âAdults Talk, Kids Play.â In a nutshell, children cannot always articulate their thoughts, feelings, and experiences, but they can express them through play.
+It is a powerful tool for learning, engagement, and growth.

-In early childhood, peers will begin to identify one another as their friends.
-However, it is important to note that the concept of “friendship” is still a very concrete, basic relationship.
-At this stage of development, friendship only goes as far as sharing toys and playing together, rather than the associated qualities of empathy and support that adolescents and adults develop.
-However, this does not mean that these early friendships are any less important.
-In fact, Paul Schwartz, a professor of psychology and child behavior expert, is only one of many professionals who have emphasized the many benefits of childhood friendship.
-He stated:
+In early childhood, peers will start to identify with each other as friends.
+However, âfriendshipâ is still a concrete, basic relationship.
+At this stage, it only involves sharing toys and playing together rather than the empathy and support qualities that adolescents and adults develop.
+However, these early friendships are still important.
+Paul Schwartz, a psychology and child behavior expert, emphasized the benefits of childhood friendship by stating,

-“Friendships contribute significantly to the development of social skills, such as being sensitive to another’s viewpoints, learning the rules of conversation, and age-appropriate behaviors.
-More than half the children referred for emotional behavioral problems have no friends or find difficulty interacting with peers… Friends also have a powerful influence on a child’s positive and negative school performance and may also help to encourage or discourage deviant behaviors.
-Compared to children who lack friends, children with ‘good’ friends have higher self-esteem, act more socially, can cope with life stresses and transitions, and are also less victimized by peers.”
+âFriendships contribute significantly to the development of social skills, such as being sensitive to anotherâs viewpoints, learning the rules of conversation, and age-appropriate behaviors.
+More than half the children referred for emotional behavioral problems have no friends or find difficulty interacting with peers.
+Friends also have a powerful influence on a childâs positive and negative school performance and may also help to encourage or discourage deviant behaviors.
+Compared to children who lack friends, children with âgoodâ friends have higher self-esteem, act more socially, can cope with life stresses and transitions, and are also less victimized by peers.â

-- Model good friendship skills
+- Model good friendship skills.

-- Set up playdates
+- Set up playdates.

-- Respect your child’s personality and interests
+- Respect your childâs personality and interests.

-- Emphasize the importance of staying connected
+- Emphasize the importance of staying connected.

-- Ask about who your child’s friends are at school and daycare
+- Ask about your childâs friends at school and daycare.

-- Help your child develop problem-solving and conflict resolution skills
+- Help your child develop problem-solving and conflict-resolution skills.

-- Encourage your child to start new friendships, and maintain existing ones
+- Encourage your child to start new friendships and maintain existing ones.

-- Have conversations about bullying and kindness
+- Discuss bullying and kindness.

 Adolescence

-Overall, adolescence is a period of rapid change.
-Not only are your kids’ bodies growing and changing, but they are developing socially and emotionally as well.
-Friendships become more complex as teenagers view them more abstractly, through an exchange relationship of “give and take,” as well as a true social support system.
-For girls and boys alike, friendships in adolescence are far more emotionally involved than they were just a few short years prior.
-Because of this, peer relationships are also a common source of stress and anxiety.
+Adolescence is a period of rapid change.
+Kidsâ bodies are growing and changing, developing socially and emotionally.
+Friendships become more complex as teenagers view them more abstractly through an exchange of âgive and takeâ as a true social support system emerges.
+For girls and boys, friendships in this stage are more emotionally involved than just a few years ago.
+Because of this, peer relationships tend to be a common source of stress and anxiety.

-Peer pressure can have a negative impact on an individual, such as when it convinces your child to try smoking or drinking.
-Here are some tips (adapted by those provided by researchers at the Cleveland Clinic) to help reduce the negative influences of peer pressure in the social interactions of teenagers:
+Peer pressure can negatively impact individuals, convincing your child to try smoking or drinking.
+Here are tips, adapted from Cleveland Clinic researchers, to reduce the negative influences of peer pressure on teenagersâ social interactions:

 - Teach your child the importance of being assertive when necessary.

-- Give your teen plenty of space to also breath.
-Don’t be a hovering parent that is watching every move their child makes.
-You can’t expect him or her to do exactly as you say.
-Expecting perfection is setting them up to fail.
+- Give your teen space to breathe.
+Donât be a hovering parent watching their every move.
+Donât expect them to do exactly as you say.
+Expecting perfection sets them up to fail.

 - Implement discipline, structure, boundaries, and consequences for negative actions or harmful behaviors.

-Additionally, one the best things you can do for your child and their social connections in adolescence is to foster and encourage your teen’s abilities, strengths, identity, and self-esteem.
-By doing so, they will not be susceptible to the influences of others.
-In addition, the development of a positive self-image is vital to positive relationships as your child transitions from an adolescent to a young adult.
-Here are some practical things that you can do to build your teenager’s self-esteem:
+One of the best things you can do for your childâs social connections in adolescence is to foster and encourage your teenâs abilities, strengths, identity, and self-esteem.
+This will help them resist peer influences.
+A positive self-image is vital for positive relationships as your child transitions into adulthood.
+Here are some practical ways to build your teenagerâs self-esteem:

 - Allow your teen to make mistakes.
-Not only can overprotection or making decisions for teens be perceived as a lack of faith in their abilities, but it does not allow their confidence to grow.
-Sometimes, our best lessons are learned through failure.
-The safest time and place to fail should be while they are still in your care as their parents.
+Overprotection or making decisions for them can be seen as a lack of faith in their abilities and wonât help their confidence grow.
+The best lessons are learned through failure.
+The safest time and place to fail is while theyâre still under your care.

-“The more healthy relationships a child has, the more likely he will be to recover from trauma and thrive.
-Relationships are the agents of change and the most powerful therapy is human love.”
+Dr. Bruce Perry, a child psychiatrist, summed it up best in a study: âThe more healthy relationships a child has, the more likely he will be to recover from trauma and thrive.
+Relationships are the agents of change and the most powerful therapy is human love.â

-No matter which stage of development your child is in, encouraging social connections is so important to their current and future well-being and mental health.
-Loving relationships truly are powerful in a child’s life and, as parents, we must remember that this type of love begins at home.
+Encouraging social connections is crucial for your childâs well-being and mental health.
+Loving relationships are powerful in a childâs life, and as parents, we must remember that this love begins at home.

 https://www.mentalhelp.net/articles/infancy-emotional-and-social-development-social-connections/